 What Is a 401(k) and How Does It Work?

 A traditional 401(k) plan is a tax-advantaged defined-contribution plan where workers contribute pre-tax dollars to the investment account via automatic payroll deductions.
-These contributions are sometimes fully or partially matched by their employers, and the investment earnings are not taxed until the employee reaches the retirement age of 59 ½.
+These contributions are sometimes fully or partially matched by their employers, and withdrawals are taxed at the participant’s marginal tax rate.

 With a 401(k), employees and employers may both make contributions to the account (up to a certain IRS-established limit), but employees are responsible for selecting the specific investments.
 They can typically choose from an array of offerings from the employer and include a mixture of stocks and bonds that vary in levels of risk depending on when they plan to retire.